atryx/video-converter/README.md

     - local queue that processes requests based on the order they arrive, since video editing is an expensive operation and thus risking the connection to time out
     - files are saved on disk in detriment of db
     - the FE app calls the server every 15 seconds to get the updated list of videos.
 Could be improved in the future with websockets
+    - no files are returned either when getting the list of videos or only one video
+    - error handling and validations are minimalistic
+    - for demo purpose CORS settings allows all methods and headers
+    - no security concerns have been taken in consideration